 In 2016, the decline in non-OPEC production, particularly in the USA, and the robust increase in demand were offset by growth in OPEC production which has slowed the absorption of surplus in the world oil balance.
 Only at the end of the year, the return of a market control policy, led to a historic agreement between OPEC and non-OPEC in order to support the price, with a cut in production expected for the first half of 2017.
 The year closes with an average Brent price of 44 $/bbl, moving from the minimum of 31 $/bbl reported in January to 54 $/bbl in December.

-The oil industry suffers two consecutive years of cutting investment, with consequent reduction in exploration activities and sanctioning of new projects.
-Although in 2017 is expected a recovery in activities, the additional productions might not be adequate to satisfy the robust growth in demand.
+The oil industry suffers from two consecutive years of cutting investment, with consequent reduction in exploration activities and sanctioning of new projects.
+Although 2017 is expecting a recovery in activities, the additional productions might not be adequate to satisfy the robust growth in demand.
 In the long-term oil supply must constantly provide the replacement of fields natural decline.

 The oil companies need a stable increase in prices to accelerate activities and investments in order to recover productions.